 Background and question

 In this advisory report, the Council considers whether a new approach is possible in aviation policy and, if so, whether it will lead to a change in the principles that underpin national policy and to new policy options.
-The report explores a range of national policy mechanisms and how these can be supplemented.
+The report explores a range of national policy mechanisms and how these can be augmented.

-- Set well-defined exposure limits for aviation.
+- Set well-defined limit values for aviation.

 - Apply the ALARA principle (as low as reasonably achievable).